 The very first line is the annual fee that was taken out of my account and charged by my plan – the fee that the representative didn’t think I was charged.

-The second line is a recent purchase of I made that came directly out of my check pre-tax.
+The second line is a recent purchase of stock I made that came directly out of my check pre-tax.

 The third line of “Reinvested Dividend Adjustment” shows the amount of money I received from owning specific stocks within my funds.
 Refer to my article Stock Market Basics for information on dividends.